SAP/luigi/docs/web-component.md

 })
 ```

+> **NOTE:** With Luigi version NEXTRELEASE we removed the experimental flag for webcomponents.

 ### Write a Web Component

 There are a couple of differences between Luigi Web Components and standard ones: